davedumas0/fiveM-Entity-spawner/README.md

 to toggle open the config window hold ctrl and f7

 to activate "delete gun" hold delete key till the gun is active then release key

+to "spawn" the same thing that your aiming at press "home" key